-In Spain, industrial property protects all creations related to industry: patents and utility models, distinctive signs and designs.
-In contrast, intellectual property is reserved for protecting creations of the mind.
-These creations can be literary and artistic works such as novels, poems and theatre plays, films, musical works, artworks, drawings, paintings, photographs and sculptures or architectural designs.
-In both cases the office in charge of processing these rights is the Spanish Patent and Trademark Office.
+Industrial Property in Spain refers to the protection granted to all creations related to industry: patents and utility models, distinctive signs and designs.
+However, Intellectual Property is linked to the protection of the creations of the mind.
+In this section we talk about literary works, plays, movies, musical works, works of art, drawings, paintings, photographs and sculptures or architectural designs.
+In both cases, the office in charge of processing these rights is the Spanish Patent and Trademark Office.

 - Discoveries, scientific theories and mathematical methods.

 - The plans, principles and methods for the exercise of intellectual activities, for games or for economic activities, as well as computer programs.

 Inventions whose commercial exploitation is contrary to public order or good customs are not patentable either, specifically they are NOT considered patentable:

 - The procedures for modifying the germline genetic identity of the human being.

 - The use of human embryos for industrial or commercial purposes.

 - Procedures for modifying the genetic identity of animals that lead to these sufferings without substantial medical or veterinary utility for man or the animal, and the animals resulting from such procedures.